Written by Abdun Nur

 Scarcity is a profound Myth… the financiers ensure too little oil is supplied to the machinery of society – lest peace arises from wealth.

-The original fencing policy was introduced in 1086 catalogued through the doomsday book, after the genocide of the British population was concluded enough to begin re-population, this established the constructed legal fiction of ownership, which is the bedrock of the feudal system.
+The original fencing policy was introduced in 1086 catalogued through the doomsday book, after the genocide of the British population was concluded enough to begin re-population, this established the constructed legal fiction of ownership (formed through eminent domain of an owning master and slavery), which is the bedrock of the feudal system.
 However elements of the original system remained and the poor could utilize common lands.

 At this point ownership was in transition, what is now considered ownership, is a modern idea, only a few hundred years old.
-The idea that one man or corporation could possess all access to one stretch of land to the exclusion of everybody else, was outside the comprehension of most tribes people, or indeed of medieval peasants.
-The king, or the Lord of the Manor, might have owned an estate in one sense of the word, but the peasant enjoyed all sorts of so-called “usufructuary” rights which enabled him, or her, to graze stock, cut wood or peat, draw water or grow crops, on various plots of land at specified times of year.
-(Usufruct – the right of enjoying all the advantages derivable from the use of something that belongs to another.)
+The idea that one man or corporation could possess all access to one stretch of land to the exclusion of everybody else, was outside the comprehension of all allodarii people, or indeed of medieval peasants.
+The king, or the Lord of the Manor, might have owned an estate in one sense of the word, but the peasant enjoyed all sorts of so-called “usufructuary” (access to other’s ‘usury fruits’) granted rights which enabled him, or her, to graze stock, cut wood or peat, draw water or grow crops, on various plots of land at specified times of year.
+(Usufruct – the right of enjoying all the advantages derivable from the use of something that is controlled by another)

 The open field system was fairly equitable, and from the analysis of the only remaining example of open field farming, at Laxton, Notts, the Orwins demonstrate that it was one where a lad with no capital or land to his name could gradually build up a larger holding in the communal land.